pvrzz/toolscord/README.md

 ## ✨ Why Toolscord?

 Most Discord tools are scattered across multiple, complicated websites.
 Toolscord puts them all in one website, and it's wrapped in a UI that looks and feels just like Discord.
 Better yet, Toolscord can be used with **No accounts, no tracking, and no backend.** Everything runs inside of your browser.
+Additionally, you can install it as a PWA app and access it easily from your mobile device's home screen!

 ---